Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Extreme-value statistics method

 The Pickands--Balkema--de Haan theorem (see Appendix~\ref{app:gpd_excess}) states that if $F$ lies in a suitable max-domain of attraction, then for sufficiently high $u$ the excess distribution $F_u$ is well approximated by a generalized Pareto distribution (GPD).

 The GPD is given by

 where $\xi$ is the shape parameter and $\beta>0$ is the scale parameter.
-Note that Eq.~(\ref{eq:gpd_repost}) is a restatement of Eq.~(\ref{eq:gpd}).
+Equation~(\ref{eq:gpd_repost}) is a restatement of Eq.~(\ref{eq:gpd}).
 The sign of $\xi$ determines the tail class: $\xi>0$ corresponds to heavy-tailed behavior, $\xi=0$ to exponential-type decay, and $\xi<0$ to a bounded upper tail.
 In the latter case, the fitted model implies a finite upper endpoint

-which provides an estimate of the largest plausible extreme event under the model.
+which provides a protocol-dependent estimate of the largest plausible extreme event under the fitted finite-resolution model.